 The bill S. 726 proposes an amendment to Section 44-53-520 of the South Carolina Code of Laws, specifically addressing the conditions under which a motor vehicle may be subject to civil asset forfeiture.
-The amendment stipulates that a motor vehicle can only be forfeited if it is involved in a violation of controlled substance laws that includes the presence of more than two grains of fentanyl or a fentanyl-related substance.
-This change aims to clarify and potentially limit the circumstances under which vehicles can be seized in relation to drug offenses.
+The amendment stipulates that a motor vehicle can only be forfeited if it is used in connection with a violation involving more than two grains of fentanyl or a fentanyl-related substance.
+This change aims to clarify and potentially limit the circumstances under which vehicles can be seized in relation to drug offenses, particularly those involving fentanyl.

-In addition to the new stipulation regarding fentanyl, the bill maintains existing provisions related to the forfeiture of various controlled substances and associated property.
-It outlines the processes for seizure, reporting requirements for law enforcement agencies, and the handling of seized property.
-The bill is currently residing in the Senate Committee on Judiciary and will take effect upon approval by the Governor.
+In addition to the new stipulation regarding fentanyl, the bill retains existing provisions related to the forfeiture of various controlled substances and associated property.
+The current law outlines a range of items that are subject to forfeiture, including controlled substances, equipment used in drug manufacturing, and property used to facilitate drug trafficking.
+The bill is currently under consideration by the Senate Committee on Judiciary and will take effect upon approval by the Governor.

 Latest Version: 44-53-520